- Transfers: transfers to and from airports and activities

 Day Tour of São Jorge

-Breakfast leads into a day tour of São Jorge, featuring several of its most prominent sites.
+Breakfast leads into a day tour of São Jorge (either by van or minibus - depending on the group size), featuring several of its most prominent sites.
 Marvel at the handicraft work of Ribeira do Nabo before continuing to the welcoming villages of Urzelina and Manadas.
 A stop will be made at the eighteenth-century Santa Barbara Church before breaking for lunch in a Calheta village restaurant.